Timbertop: Units

-All students at Timbertop are placed in Units of 14-16 people.
-Boys Units are named A through to H, and Girls Units are named I through to P, making a total of 16 Units.
-There are both 'new' and 'old' units; 'old' units were constructed by students in the 50's through to the 70's while 'new' units have been slowly replacing the older buildings since 2009.
-As of 2021, Old Units include A, B, C, E, F, H, L, M, N and O, while New Units include D, G, I, J, K and P. Students sleep, clean, study, maintain, and live in their units for the year.
+All students at Timbertop are placed in units of 14–16 people.
+Boys units are named A through to H, and Girls units are named I through to P, making a total of 16 units.
+There are both "new" and "old" units; "old" units were constructed by students in the 1950s through to the 1970s while "new" units have been slowly replacing the older buildings since 2009.
+As of 2021, Old units include A, B, C, E, F, H, L, M, N and O, while new units include D, G, I, J, K and P. Students sleep, clean, study, maintain, and live in their units for the year.
 Once a week, units perform a "Sunday inspection", which actually occur on a Tuesday despite the name.
-During the inspection, every part of the unit is cleaned to a high standard and inspected by the Unit's Head of Unit.
-Additionally, students perform two inspections per normal day to maintain cleanliness and hygiene in the Unit.
-The units are divided into two "Schools": A school and B school.
-The units that comprise the two schools vary by year, and as of 2021, A school is made up of A, D, E, F, I, J, K and O units, with B school being B, C, G, H, L, M, N and P units.
+During the inspection, every part of the unit is cleaned to a high standard and inspected by the unit's Head of Unit.
+Additionally, students perform two inspections per normal day to maintain cleanliness and hygiene in the unit.

+The units are divided into two "Schools": A School and B School.
+The units that compose the two schools vary by year, and as of 2021, A School is made up of A, D, E, F, I, J, K and O units, with B School being B, C, G, H, L, M, N and P units.
 The two schools are always completely separate classes, and elective subjects in one school take place whilst the other has core subjects.